jorisroovers/ralphy/README.md

 Ralphy development is just getting started.
 Some of the things we'd like:
 - Sass
 - Unit and Integration tests
-- Automoved.log reader integration
 - Reading tag file
 - Bugfix: support slashes in tags
 - Links to Google drive and local watch directory
-- autodetect tags and titles via OCR
+- Autodetect tags and titles via OCR
--
+- Notifications on new log entries
+- Show which page is active in nav